racket/rhombus/shrubbery/0000-shrubbery.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Here are some example shrubberies:
+Here are some example shrubberies.
+A `:` in the middle a line is the same as starting a new line with indentation for the part after the `:`.
+(Extra `:`s are allowed, but we don't use any extra ones here.)

 ```
 define identity(x): x